-Somehow he has gathered to himself scraps of credibility which presumably empower him to spew his peculiar brand of bigotry and racism at a national audience.
+Somehow he has gathered to himself a few random scraps of fake credibility which presumably empower him to spew his peculiar brand of bigotry and racism at a national audience.
 Most recently, playing the role of The Last Angry White Man, Giuliani saw fit to brand the Black Lives Matter movement as racist because it excludes white people.
-Of course, this misdirection feint is believed by too many Americans and that it is sad and too bad.
+Of course, this misdirection feint is believed by too many Americans and that it is too sad and too bad.

 It should go without saying that all lives matter.
 But in these lifeless days and death filled times, it needs to be said – all lives matter.
 But in these United States it is not clear that the lives of black Americans are valued to the same degree as those of white Americans.